The orthodoxy was clear: to estimate the mean of a Gaussian, use the sample mean. Grading estimators by their mean squared error

 The three estimation problems have nothing to do with each other.
 The three measurements are independent.
 And yet, coupling the three estimators by shrinking together reduces the joint risk.
 This is profoundly counterintuitive: the cost of independence in MSE terms is real.

 The reason this confounds intuition is that unbiasedness was the wrong objective.
-MSE = bias + variance, and the sample mean trades zero bias for high variance.
+By the bias-variance decomposition, MSE = bias + variance, and the sample mean trades zero bias for high variance.
 In , accepting a bit of bias (shrinkage) buys a much larger reduction in variance, every time.

 What this led to